-The key data is similar to DES, but is twice in length with 32 Hex character format representing the 16 byte or 128-bit key value.
+The AES key is twice the length of the DES key, but is in the same hex character format representing the 16 byte or 128-bit key value.

 Turn DES Decryption ON - &%STDON\$

 Turn AES Decryption ON - &%STAON\$

 All data following the \$ command terminator will be decrypted using the current key value stored in the printer and the DES or AES algorithm.
 Decryption continues until a Decryption OFF command is received, a printer panel reset occurs, or printer power is cycled.
 Printer software language resets do not stop decryption.